Making a difference to the health and wellbeing of communities and individuals

 Our School is committed to making a difference to the health and wellbeing of communities and individuals.
 All of our research and teaching contributes to this commitment.
 Many of our undergraduate and postgraduate taught courses are professional body accredited and supported by the latest academic thinking from our research centres in Health Promotion and Dementia, and by the research carried out by our academics and Professors.

 All of our academics have worked in health, public health or social care, and many still maintain their professional practice to ensure that we maintain a strong link between our teaching and the demands of the professional workplace.
 We bring this professionalism to the way in which we support our students through their learning.
 This results in high levels of student satisfaction in our school.
-For example, 100% of our Playwork students were satisfied with the teaching on their course in 2015/16 and 98% of our students on Mental Health Nursing were satisfied with the learning resources provided on their course in 2015/16.
-Results from the most recent National Student Survey (NSS) have revealed that Leeds Beckett is the best university in England to study nursing, based on student satisfaction levels.
+For example, Mental Health Nursing received a 100% ‘overall satisfaction’ rating in the National Student Survey 2017.
+Results from the most recent National Student Survey (NSS) have revealed that Leeds Beckett is the best university in England to study nursing, based on student satisfaction levels*.

 The research profile of our staff is particularly strong and is focussed in areas of health, public health and social care.
 For example, Professor Claire Surr is working in care provision for people with dementia to identify those caring practices that are most beneficial to them.
 On the basis of her findings we will be launching a major re-training programme that has the potential to revolutionise care for those with dementia.